handmadecode/quill/README.md

 #### Maven class path

-If more fine-grained control over the Maven classes used in needed, the extension property `mavenClassPath` can be set to a `FileCollection` containing the desired Maven classes.
-The easiest way to do this is through a dependency configuration.
+If more fine-grained control over the Maven classes used is needed, the extension property `mavenClassPath` can be set to a `FileCollection` containing the desired Maven classes.
+One way to do this is through a dependency configuration:

     configurations { customMavenImport }
     dependencies {